-Obama offers military help to Eastern Europe allies worried by Russia
+Obama offers military help to eastern Europe allies worried by Russia

 "In addition to this initiative, we are reviewing our force presence in Europe in the light of the new security challenges on the continent," it said.

-At a separate meeting in Brussels of NATO states, U.S Defence Secretary Chuck Hagel urged allies to raise their defence budgets in response to the Ukraine crisis, something several of them are reluctant to do.
+At a separate meeting in Brussels of NATO states, U.S Defense Secretary Chuck Hagel urged allies to raise their defense budgets in response to the Ukraine crisis, something several of them are reluctant to do.

 Obama's visit to Poland coincides with the "Freedom Day" anniversary, marking the holding of the country's first partially-free elections 25 years ago, which led to the end of communist rule and the victory of the Solidarity trade union.